AI Use Cases/Private Equity

 1. 1

-Revenue Institute builds a Private Equity-native AI intelligence layer that ingests data continuously from Salesforce, DealCloud, Intralinks, Datasite, Carta, Allvue, and your proprietary portfolio dashboards via secure API connectors.
-The system models relationships between deal flow signals, portfolio company operational metrics, LP distribution schedules, and market conditions using domain-specific language models trained on PE investment theses, regulatory filings, and operational playbooks.
+Revenue Institute builds a private equity-native AI intelligence layer that ingests data continuously from Salesforce, DealCloud, Intralinks, Datasite, Carta, Allvue, and your proprietary portfolio dashboards via secure API connectors.
+The system models relationships between deal flow signals, portfolio company operational metrics, LP distribution schedules, and market conditions using domain-specific AI models trained on PE investment theses, regulatory filings, and operational playbooks.

 2. 2